danieldare/ca-chatroom-app/README.md

 ## Technologies Used
 **Next.js**: A React framework for building server-side rendered and statically generated web applications.

 **tRPC**: End-to-end typesafe APIs made easy.

 **Prisma**: Next-generation ORM for Node.js and TypeScript.

 **WebSocket**: A protocol for full-duplex communication channels over a single TCP connection.

 **Zustand**: A small, fast, and scalable bearbones state-management solution using simplified flux principles.

 **Tailwind CSS**: A utility-first CSS framework for rapid UI development.

 **TypeScript**: A strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.

 ## Environment Variables
 Ensure you have the following environment variables set up in your .env file:

-## Environment Variables
-Ensure you have the following environment variables set up in your .env file: